annexi-strayline/sdlada-aura/README.md

 make SDL_PLATFORM=linux SDL_MODE=release
 ```

+### AURA

+You can use this library with the AURA build system and package manager.

+At the point in development, this repository should be extracted into the local repository of an AURA project (as a subdirectory), named "sdl".

 ### Alire

 You can build the library with Alire now, by calling the following in the root directory: